Ruon90/PCBuildMate/README.md

   - Advanced edit: a per-part editor (template fragment `edit_build_advanced.html`) allowing manual swap-in of parts with compatibility checks shown while choosing components, any mismatched builds will not be allowed to save..

 - Workflow: the edit view loads the saved `UserBuild` snapshot, populates form fields with the current part slugs, and validates compatibility server-side on submit.
 If incompatible selections are submitted, the server returns structured errors to the advanced editor and the UI highlights offending fields.

+<a id="api-usage"></a>

+### API usage 🔌
+Multiple APIs have been used in this project.
+- YouTube API - used for fetching YouTube videos and details.
+- Exchange Rate API - used for fetching up-to-date exchange rates for price calculations; this is configured on Heroku to refresh automatically.
+- GitHub-hosted models - used for AI interaction; two models are configured (gpt-4.1-mini and gpt-4.1).
+- Google OAuth for google signin.

+<a id="database"></a>

 ## Database 🗄️
  PostgreSQL database is used to store the models, The app reads `DATABASE_URL` from the environment (Heroku Config Vars when deployed).